-MATH 1316 Plane Trigonometry (3-0-3) In-depth study and applications of trigonometry including definitions, identities, inverse functions, solutions of equations, graphing, and solving triangles.
+MATH 1316 Plane Trigonometry (3-0-3) Must be TSI-complete in Math.
+In-depth study and applications of trigonometry including definitions, identities, inverse functions, solutions of equations, graphing, and solving triangles.
 Additional topics such as vectors, polar coordinates and parametric equations may be included.